Athol Townley: Political career

 Townley was opposed to Ben Chifley's bank nationalisation and won the Australian House of Representatives seat of Denison in the 1949 election for the Liberal Party of Australia.
 Robert Menzies valued his opinion and appointed him to a series of portfolios, starting with Social Services in May 1951, although Paul Hasluck considered Townley a "teacher's pet" and claimed that he had only "slight" administrative abilities.
 Menzies appointed Townley Minister for Air and Minister for Civil Aviation in July 1954, Minister for Immigration in October 1956, and Minister for Supply in February 1958.

 Townley supported Australia having Nuclear weapons: when in 1956 when Townley, wrote to Philip McBride, Minister for Defence, recommending the acquisition of tactical nuclear weapons to arm Australia's English Electric Canberra bombers and CAC Sabre fighters.

 Townley became Minister for Defence in December 1958.
 On 24 May 1962 he announced that Australia would be sending thirty army advisers to South Vietnam, committing Australia to the Vietnam War.
 He suffered ill health during the 1960s, including a heart attack and bouts of pneumonia.
 Nevertheless, he travelled to Washington in October 1963 to sign a contract for the purchase of the F-111 aircraft—this contract was later severely criticised due to the sharply increased prices subsequently experienced.

 Death

 Townley left the ministry after the 1963 election, and on 17 December it was announced that he would succeed Howard Beale as Australian Ambassador to the United States.
 However, on 13 December he had collapsed in his Melbourne office and been taken to the Mercy Hospital in East Melbourne.
 In the preceding year he had suffered a heart ailment and pneumonia.
 Townley died on Christmas Eve 1963, aged 58.
 His state funeral in Hobart was attended by Governor-General Lord De L'Isle, Governor of Tasmania Charles Gairdner, Prime Minister Robert Menzies, and Premier of Tasmania Eric Reece, as well as many other dignitaries.

+Personal life

+In 1931, Townley married Hazel Greenwood, with whom he had one son.
+He was a member of the Baptist Church and played for the North Hobart Football Club and the New Town Cricket Club.